10:00 am EDT - 11:15 am EDT

 As the security environment in the Taiwan Strait grows increasingly contested, policymakers face mounting questions about whether U.S. policy toward Taiwan and cross-strait relations remains fit for purpose.
 To examine this question, the Brookings Institution and RAND’s China Research Center co-hosted workshops with leading experts to consider a range of future policy pathways.
 Through a series of workshops and policy briefs, experts explored: U.S. priorities on Taiwan; options for limiting U.S. commitments while expanding Taiwan’s self-defense capabilities; options for calibrating diplomacy to stabilize cross-strait dynamics; the merits and risks of a more active denial strategy; and the feasibility and consequences of a policy shift toward strategic clarity.

-On March 23, the Center for Asia Policy Studies at the Brookings Institution and RAND’s China Research Center will co-host a fireside conversation with a panel of experts encompassing four of the five paper authors for the launch of this new series, Cross-strait crossroads: Pathways for America’s Taiwan policy.
-They will discuss various policy pathways presented in the papers and the varied perspectives on U.S. Taiwan policy.
-Panelists will examine how these options could shape U.S. deterrence posture, Taiwan’s political environment, Beijing’s strategic calculus, and the broader Indo-Pacific security landscape.
+On March 23, the Center for Asia Policy Studies at the Brookings Institution and RAND’s China Research Center co-hosted a fireside conversation with a panel of experts encompassing four of the five paper authors for the launch of this new series, Cross-strait crossroads: Pathways for America’s Taiwan policy.
+They discussed various policy pathways presented in the papers and the varied perspectives on U.S. Taiwan policy.
+Panelists examined how these options could shape U.S. deterrence posture, Taiwan’s political environment, Beijing’s strategic calculus, and the broader Indo-Pacific security landscape.

 In Partnership With